cardingshed/digitalgarden/content/chess/simple/_index.md

 show_post_thumbnail: false
 sidebar:
   description: |
     Simple reduced positions where the result is confidently *known*.
-Mentally, they're look-up tables to save processing time in more complicated positions.
+Mentally, they're stored as look-up tables and save processing time in more complicated positions.
+I find it helpful to play them against an engine to test myself.
   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""